karanchahal/Chatagram/README.md

 Now you have to start the client framework made in react, that is ,in the Chatagram-client repository.

 Head over there to complete the building process.

+# Account information and login/verification

+To access most of the features one would need to log in.
+To do that you need to enter account number and pin code.
+There is a file named ```users.json```  which has all the user account information including account number ,pincode ,email etc etc.
+One can edit inforamtion however they see fit.